Military beret: Poland

 The black beret is also the distinctive headgear of World War II veterans, particularly Armia Krajowa veterans.

-The dress code of the Polish armed forces states that when not worn on the head or kept in a locker the beret should be placed under the left shoulder loop.
+The dress code of the Polish armed forces states that when not worn on the head or kept in a locker the beret should be placed under the left shoulder strap.
 This practice was discontinued due to introducing new field uniform (wz.
 2010) with rank insignia placed on chest.

-Portugal

-The beret was first introduced in the Portuguese Armed Forces in 1956, when the Air Force Paratroopers adopted the green beret.
-The Portuguese Army adopted the brown beret for its Caçadores Especiais special forces in 1960, generalizing its wear to all units in 1962.

-The following colors of berets were or are still worn by the Portuguese Military and Paramilitary forces: